From finding a buyer to handing over the keys

 Property enquiry certificate – This also has to be obtained by us and exhibited to the buyer’s solicitor.
 This certificate is based on local authority records confirms various matters affecting the property .
 These include whether the road is adopted or private, whether there are mains services, whether there are any planning notices, orders or applications affecting the property, outstanding matters relating to building control, environmental health and so on.
 The contract is usually conditional on this certificate being clear of any problems.

-Form 10 or 12 reports – These used to be referred to as the searches.
+Legal reports – These used to be referred to as the searches.
 These reports confirm whether there are any impediments to the sale, or any deeds relating to the property which have not been examined.

-The Land Register and P16 reports
+The Land Register and Plans reports

 Also, where a property has not previously been registered in the Land Register the Seller will have to undertake in the missives to obtain any further information required by the Land Register to enable the buyer’s title to be registered.
 In the majority of cases all such matters can be identified and dealt with prior to settlement of the sale, but this does occasionally mean further work if the Land Register issues a requisition for something which was not expected.